The Weston Antiques Show is a benefit for historic preservation of these timeless buildings and spaces:

 Constructed in 1795-97, the Farrar-Mansur Museum is the oldest house in the village.
 Originally a home and tavern for stagecoach travelers, it now houses a collection of early furnishings, paintings and artifacts, all of which were made or used in Weston.
 The Weston Historical Society, founded in 1966, has curatorial responsibility for the museums and has received statewide recognition for the interpretative presentation of their collections.

 OLD MILL MUSEUM & DAM

 Built in 1780 as a sawmill and later adapted to a grist mill, it produced lumber, farm tools, grain and even electricity for many Weston homes and farms.
-Destroyed by fire in 1900 and rebuilt, fire struck again in 1936.
+Destroyed by fire in 1900 the Mill was rebuilt in 1936 to conform more closely to the 1900 structure as part of the establishment of the Vermont Guild of Old Time Crafts and Industries.
 The 100-year flood in 1973 wreaked more havoc.
 After undergoing reconstruction in 1998, today it is a museum with a renowned collection of machinery and tools from Weston’s industrial and farming past.